gmo-media/manifest-template/README.md

 ### Install Karpenter

-If you have created your cluster with [infra-template](https://github.com/gmo-media/infra-template), it doesn't have associated node groups, and therefore cannot schedule pods except for the ones matching Fargate profiles.
+If you have created your cluster with [infra-template](https://github.com/gmo-media/infra-template), it can't schedule normal nodes / pods yet because there are no associated node groups.
 We will use Karpenter to provision nodes for normal pods.

 1. Configure placeholders in `./dev/karpenter/values.yaml` and `./dev/karpenter/default.yaml`.